 You might want to consider applying for a review of marking, otherwise most schools and colleges will require you to resit your exams alongside your post-16 studies.

 Most schools and colleges will offer classes to prepare you to retake these GCSEs or they will offer alternative courses.
-If classes are not available, it may be worth checking with other local colleges to see if they offer additional classes.

 What are retakes and reviews of marking?